Safeway (Australia): Rebranding of Safeway to Woolworths

 On 22 August 2008, Woolworths Limited announced it would rename all Safeway supermarkets in Victoria to Woolworths to unite all of its supermarkets under a common brand.

 The rebrand included a new logo and design for stores in all states, created by Hans Hulsbosch.
 The previous logo, which had been in use for 21 years, was replaced with a green apple peel emblem representing the "W" in Woolworths with the addition of a stylised leaf to suggest fresh produce.
 The company's slogan, "The Fresh Food People", which is known throughout Australia, was maintained as a part of the new branding.

 Woolworths indicated that Safeway supermarkets at Camberwell and Preston would be among the first to be re-branded.
 However, a newly constructed supermarket at Chadstone Shopping Centre became the first location of the rebranded Woolworths Supermarkets to open in the state.

-The entire rebranding process of all 187 stores had an expected completion date of five years, but several stores were still operating as Safeway well past 2013 which included Monbulk, Carnegie, Balaclava, North Blackburn, and Dandenong Plaza.
+The entire rebranding process of all 187 stores had an expected completion date of five years, but several stores were still operating as Safeway well past 2013 which included Dingley Village, Monbulk, Carnegie, Balaclava, North Blackburn, and Dandenong Plaza.
 On 6 June 2017, the final Safeway supermarket in Wodonga was rebranded as Woolworths, ending the Safeway brand after 54 years in Australia.